How to Train a Bull Terrier

 Bull Terriers are high-energy terrier dogs that require consistent mental stimulation and structured training sessions.
 Terriers are spirited and determined, requiring creative training approaches that channel their natural tenacity.

-With a typical weight of 50-70 lbs and lifespan of 12-13 yrs, the Bull Terrier requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 50-70 lbs and lifespan of 12-13 yrs, the Bull Terrier benefits from care tailored to its physical and behavioral profile.
 Living with a Bull Terrier means adapting to a high-energy companion that thrives on structure, appropriate exercise, and attentive health monitoring.

 Bull Terrier Training Challenges